 Excellence has also been key to my involvement with the Scottish filmmaking community which started in 1985 and includes producing THE HOUSE OF MIRTH in Glasgow in 1999 and working with Scott Graham on the script for his film SHELL in 2009, so I too am delighted with the new opportunity that Creative Scotland and the Scottish Government have given us to bring to the international filmmaking community the talent and outward-looking diversity which reflects Scotland today.”

 Ross McKenzie, Screen Officer at Creative Scotland:

-“Following the success of the inaugural Bellrock Screenwriting Workshops in 2016, which resulted in the projects being pitched to an industry panel during the Glasgow Film Festival in February 2017, we are delighted to be working again with Olivia Stewart, Ian Sellar, Alfredo Covelli and the team at Hospitalfield, to host the programme in its second year.
+“Following the success of the two initial Bellrock Screenwriting Workshops in 2016 and 2016, which resulted in the projects being pitched to an industry panel during the Glasgow Film Festival in February 2017, we are delighted to be working again with Olivia Stewart, Ian Sellar, Alfredo Covelli and the team at Hospitalfield, to host the programme in its second year.
 The selection process was challenging due to the high quality of material submitted by a number of outstanding screenwriters based in Scotland.
 We are hugely excited by the final selection and look forward to reviewing the final screenplays developed over the course of the programme.”

 Lucy Byatt, Director of Hospitalfield:

 “Hospitalfield is delighted to be hosting the BellRock Creative Scotland Screenwriting Workshops and using our infrastructure and networks to manage and deliver the programme.
 As a site, this beautiful house has over 150 years of history in supporting the development of ideas and skills in cultural fields and we have several existing literary connections which are born out in our collections and archives.
 Our situation works well as both as a meeting place and as a location for individual study; both are important elements of this programme.”